Categories

 31 Days to More Effective Compliance Programs

-31 Days to a More Effective Compliance Program: Day 6 – The M&A Safe Harbor Policy
+31 Days to a More Effective Compliance Program: Day 22 – Level of Due Diligence

 Welcome to 31 Days to a More Effective Compliance Program.
 Over this 31-day series in January 2026, Tom Fox will post a key component of a best-practice compliance program each day.
 By the end of January, you will have enough information to create, design, or enhance a compliance program.
 Each podcast will be short, at 6-8 minutes, with three key takeaways that you can implement at little or no cost to help update your compliance program.
 I hope you will join each day in January for this exploration of best practices in compliance.
-Today, on Day 6, we delve into the DOJ’s Mergers and Acquisitions (M&A) Safe Harbor Policy.
+In today’s Day 22 episode, we consider the levels of due diligence you should use when investigating third parties.

 Key highlights: